-International Students Office Delta State University Kethley 108 Cleveland, MS 38733, U.S.A.
-(662) 846-4867 or FAX (662) 846-4015 www.deltast.edu; E-mail: bbrown@deltastate.edu
+Registrar's Office Delta State University Kent Wyatt Hall 152 Cleveland, MS 38733, U.S.A.
+(662) 846-4040 or FAX (662) 846-4016 www.deltastate.edu

 ADMISSION OF NON-DEGREE STUDENTS.
 Students over 21 years of age who do not meet minimum admission requirements may register as a non-degree student.
-They may register for a maximum of twelve (12) semester hours for one semester.
-Full admission status may be achieved by meeting the regular admissions standards (including ACT) or by completing a minimum of twelve (12) semester hours with a "C" average.
+They may register for a maximum of 12 semester hours for one semester.
+Full admission status may be achieved by meeting the regular admissions standards (including ACT) or by completing a minimum of 12 semester hours with a "C" average.